-- At a spallation neutron source, where the neutrinos are produced from the decay of pions (see section 1.4) - At nuclear reactors, where the neutrinos are produced in beta decays of fissions fragments (see lecture 7 on reactor neutrinos)
+- A spallation neutron source, where the neutrinos are produced from the decay of pions (see section 1.4) - Nuclear reactors, where the neutrinos are produced in beta decays of fissions fragments (see lecture on reactor neutrinos)

 Finally, shielding from natural radioactivity or source-induced backgrounds is required.
-Similar to the detectors employed in direct dark matter searches, shields made out of combinations of lead, polyethylene, scintillators and copper are assembled around the target (see more details in the following sections).
+Shields made out of combinations of lead, polyethylene, scintillators and copper are assembled around the target (see more details in the following sections).